-Chesapeake Bay
+The Chesapeake

-While gazing at the Potomac River from the White House, President John F.Kennedy may have thought about the Chesapeake Bay when he reportedly said that anyone who can solve the problems of water are worthy of two Nobel prizes - one for peace and one for science.
-The political complexity of governing this vast 64,000 square mile Chesapeake Bay watershed over six states and the District of Columbia is a major challenge in cleaning up the bay.
+While gazing at the Potomac River from the White House, President John F. Kennedy may have thought about the Chesapeake Bay when he reportedly said that anyone who can solve the problems of water are worthy of two Nobel prizes - one for peace and one for science.
+The political complexity of governing this vast 64,000 square mile Chesapeake Bay watershed over six states and the District of Columbia is a major challenge in cleaning up the bay (Horton 2003).

-The Chesepiooc, known by the indigenous Algonquian people as the "village at a big river", is the largest of 130 estuaries in the United States and stretches from Havre de Grace, Md. at the mouth of the Susquehanna River to Virginia Beach, Va. at the Atlantic Ocean (Ernest 2003).
-The 4,480 square mile bay is long (194 miles), narrow (3 to 30 miles wide), and shallow (average depth 21 feet) and holds over 15 trillion gallons of water (Chesapeake Bay Program 2010).
-The bay shoreline (12,000 miles) is longer than the mainland Pacific Coast of the U.S. The bay is flushed with 50% saltwater from the Atlantic Ocean and 50% freshwater from the Susquehanna, Potomac, and Rappahannock rivers.
+Known by the indigenous Algonquian people as the "village at a big river", the Chesepiooc, is the largest of 130 estuaries in the U.S. and stretches from Havre de Grace, Maryland at the mouth of the Susquehanna River to Virginia Beach, Virginia at the Atlantic Ocean (Ernest 2003).
+The 4,480 square mile bay is long (194 miles), narrow (3 to 30 miles wide), and shallow (average depth 21 feet) and holds over 15 trillion gallons of water (Chesapeake Bay Program 2017).
+The bay shoreline (12,000 miles) is longer than the mainland Pacific Coast of the U.S. The bay is flushed with 50% saltwater from the Atlantic Ocean and 50% freshwater from the Susquehanna, Potomac, and Rappahannock rivers and other streams.
 The Coriolis effect from the Earth's rotation causes a clockwise tidal cycle where cleaner ocean water washes north up the Western Shore of the bay and more turbid river runoff flows south along the Eastern Shore.

 The 64,000 square mile Chesapeake watershed extends 400 miles from Cooperstown, NY (home of the Major League Baseball Hall of Fame) to the Atlantic Ocean and drains parts of six states and the District of Columbia.
-In 2010, 16 million people lived in the bay watershed or double the 1950 population.
-Every year, 200,000 people move to the bay to work in or near Washington, Baltimore, Richmond, and Harrisburg (Chesapeake Bay Program 2010).
-While the Chesapeake watershed holds 5 percent of the U.S. population and is rapidly urbanizing near the big I-95 highway corridor cities, overall land use is still rural with 60 percent forest, 9 percent wetlands/water, 22 percent agriculture, and 9 percent urban/suburban land.
+In 2010, 16 million people lived in the bay watershed or double the population recorded in 1950.
+Every year, 200,000 people move to the bay to work in the Washington, Baltimore, Richmond, and Harrisburg metro areas (Chesapeake Bay Program 2017).
+While the Chesapeake watershed holds 5% of the U.S. population and is rapidly urbanizing near the big I-95 highway corridor cities, overall land use is still rural with 60% forest, 9% wetlands/water, 22% agriculture, and 9% urban/suburban land.

-A 2004 study indicates the socioeconomic value of the bay watershed is \$1 trillion from fishery, recreation, tourism, and agriculture benefits (Chesapeake Bay Watershed Blue Ribbon Finance Panel, 2003).
+A 2004 study indicates the socioeconomic value of the Chesapeake Bay watershed is worth \$1 trillion from fishery, recreation, tourism, and agriculture benefits (Chesapeake Bay Watershed Blue Ribbon Finance Panel, 2003).
 The bay has valuable blue crab, eastern oyster, clam, and striped bass fisheries that are threatened by low oxygen dead zones and loss of submerged grasses.
 Fishery moratoriums have successfully increased blue crab and striped bass abundance lately while overfishing and pollution continues to depress oyster and clam shellfisheries.

 About 10,000 years ago, the glaciers melted and rising sea levels drowned the Susquehanna River valley and created the Chesapeake Bay.
 Approximately 3,000 years ago, the indigenous Algonquin tribe established villages near the bay and hunted with bow and arrow.
-By 1570, the Native American population was 24,000 as Father Segnra and eight Spanish Jesuits were among the first Europeans to discover the Chesapeake Bay.
+By 1570, the Native American population was 24,000 when Father Segnra and eight Spanish Jesuits were among the first Europeans to discover the Chesapeake Bay.